Patient Success Stories

 Rounding with Patients: LVAD

 This inspiring episode of Rounding with Patients features the stories of Anita and John.
-They both suffered heart attacks that brought on severe heart failure symptoms.
-But thanks to compassionate care from the experts at the Florence Wormald Heart & Vascular Institute at St. Elizabeth, they can look forward to many healthy years ahead.
+Thanks to compassionate care from the experts at the Florence Wormald Heart & Vascular Institute at St. Elizabeth, they can look forward to many healthy years ahead.

 Eric Callaway